Yay Kosher

 Add the tempered yolks into the chocolate and stir until they are fully incorporated.
 Carefully fold in a large spatula full of the stiffened egg whites.
 Fold and do not stir.
 The beaten egg whites are storing a lot of air in tiny bubbles and you do not want to let that out with vigorous stirring.
 Fold in the rest of the whites.

 Pour the batter into the spring form pan and bake at 350ºF for 25 minutes.
 Cool the baked cake for 20 minutes.
-When cool, pour the remaining mousse on to the top of the cake as a second cake layer and place back into the refrigerator until ready to serve.
+When cool, pour the remaining mousse on to the top of the cake as a second cake layer and place back into the refrigerator until cool.

 FAQ